Cherreads

 But the law of balance was absolute.
 As they absorbed the potent Yang, their own bodies, in a desperate attempt to maintain equilibrium, began to passively exude the excess Yin energy they had accumulated.
 A cold, pure, and incredibly dense mist of moonlight-like Qi began to rise from the pool, filling the grotto with a chilling, ethereal energy.

 The «Myriad Rivers Returning to the Sea Art» roared to life.
-The crimson Koi in his dantian became a terrifying vortex, its primary function of devouring reasserting itself.
+The crimson Koi became a terrifying vortex, its primary function of devouring reasserting itself.
 It targeted the pure, cold Yin energy rising from the clams.
-A stream of power, far purer than even the wyrm's Qi, flooded into his body.
-This Yin energy was the perfect catalyst to temper his spirit and push his cultivation base over the final hurdle.
+This Yin energy was the perfect catalyst to temper his spirit and push his cultivation base over the final hurdle in this realm.
 He guided the torrent, slamming it against the celestial wall of the Tenth Stage.
-The barrier, which had been immovable, began to crack and groan under the assault of this perfectly opposing, incredibly pure energy.
+The barrier, which had been immovable began to crack and groan under the assault of this perfectly opposing energy.

 At the same time, he activated the «Abyssal Leviathan Physique».
 His body became the crucible where the two extreme energies met.
-The pure Yang vitality from his Koi spirit and the pure Yin energy from the clams surged through his meridians, clashing, annihilating, and reforming him on a cellular level.
-It was a pain beyond description, a feeling of being simultaneously burned by the sun and frozen by the void.
-His bones creaked, his muscles tore, and his organs trembled on the verge of collapse.
+The pure Yang vitality from his Koi spirit and the pure Yin energy from the clams surged through his meridians, clashing, annihilating and reforming him on a cellular level.
+It was a pain beyond description.
+A feeling of being simultaneously burned by the sun and frozen by the cold.
+His bones creaked, his muscles tore and his organs trembled on the verge of collapse.

-The process lasted for six agonizing, glorious hours.
-When it was over, the grotto was calm.
+The process lasted for six agonizing and glorious hours.
+When it was over the grotto was calm again.
 The Koi spirit, looking slightly translucent but unharmed, returned to his dantian.
 The Lunar-Tide Clams were no longer grey and dying.
-Their shells shimmered with a healthy, pearlescent luster, and the Yin energy they radiated was now stable and calm.
-They were saved.
+Their shells shimmered with a healthy, pearlescent luster and the Yin energy they radiated was now stable and calm.
+It was easy to see that they were saved..

 Li Yu sat, his body aching but thrumming with an unprecedented level of power.